 According to Dr Mercola’s Natural Health website, eucalyptus oil works by stimulating an immune system response and also has anti-bacterial properties that may help combat pathogenic bacteria in the upper respiratory tract.12

-To relieve congestion, the oil can be used by placing a few drops on a handkerchief or adding 10 to 15 drops to a vaporizer or some boiling water in a pan.
+To relieve congestion, the oil can be used by placing a few drops on a handkerchief or adding 10 to 15 drops to a vaporiser or some boiling water.

-The idea of using salt for respiratory conditions stems back thousands of years when it was common for people to visit salt caves to clear their lungs and airways.
+Using salt for respiratory conditions stems back thousands of years, when it was common for people to visit salt caves to clear their lungs and airways.

 To use a salt pipe you draw air through the mouthpiece which flows over natural salt crystals.